 The way in which coffee is processed following the harvest has a significant effect on the flavour.
+Coffee processing methods tend to vary quite considerbly from region to region.
 Certain origins are associated with certain types of processing but even within these general categories, there are variations in the methods used.
 This is one of the most exciting aspects of speciality coffee and we are currently working with two washing stations in Rwanda on some processing experiments.
-Essentially the processing method can be described as the means used to remove the fruit from the seed and includes the process of drying the bean in its parchment to a moisture content of around 9-11%.
+Essentially the coffee processing method can be described as the means used to remove the fruit from the seed and includes the process of drying the bean in its parchment to a moisture content of around 9-11%.

 Nova washing station, north of Kigali, Rwanda

 This method is considered to produce the cleanest-tasting coffees with excellent clarity of flavour.
 Unfortunately, it requires a large amount of water so it is only possible in areas with good water supply.
 The waste water from this method can cause extensive environmental damage so it is important that water is treated before it is allowed back into rivers or streams.
 The type of coffee processing equipment needed for this method tends to be costly and a significant investement for a coffee producer.